jpalgon/KingCountyHousing/README.md

 The Kaggle dataset provided was the King County Housing Data (`kc_house_data.csv`) from May 2014 until May 2015.

 Cleaning the data came with two main tasks: converting all of the object data types to a numeric data type and imputing or removing missing data.
-All but one feature were converted to a binary or ordinal scale and some were converted both ways (ex view) to see if the binary or ordinal scale of having a view mattered more.
+All but one feature were converted to a binary or ordinal scale and some were converted both ways (ex view).
+This was done to see if the binary or ordinal scale for view had a stronger impact on price.

 In order to imputing the missing data in the best possible way I dug into each of the columns to determine the best course of action.
 For some features, I took the most common value (yr_renovated), for others I used a scale of a correlated ordinal or binary scaled feature to best impute the missing values, and another I was able to replace the entire column of values by making a calculation from two other features (sqft_living - sqft_above = sqft_basement).